wwu-trap/spmlauncher/README.md

             ├── v2.3
             └── v2.5
 ~~~~
-Every toolbox needs a subdirectory in the toolbox-directory of the spm installation with the excact same name!
+\*: These are empty directories as placeholder where the toolbox will be loaded to.
+I.e. for every toolbox you needs a subdirectory in the spm/spm12/toolbox directory with the exact same name!
+E.g. if you want to install the conn toolbox with version v21.a for spm12, do the following:
+  1. create toolbox dir: toolbox/spm12/conn/v21.a
+  2. download and unzip conn v21.a this directory
+  3. create placeholder (empty) dir in spm12 installation spm/spm12/toolbox/conn